39 Must-dos in beautiful Western North Carolina

 7. Treat yourself to a Southern style Cathead biscuit

-Biscuits are a staple of Southern cuisine, and catheads biscuits are definitely the way to go.
+Biscuits are a staple of Southern cuisine, and cathead biscuits are definitely the way to go.
 These gigantic biscuits are called as so because they are “as big as a cat’s head.”
 They are light and fluffy and delicious topped with just about anything -gravy, jam, honey, butter, etc. In a foodie haven like Asheville, there are numerous places where you can feast on great biscuits, with Biscuit Head coming in as the best-of-the-best.
 While prices are super affordable, you will pay for this treat with a lengthy wait.

 Don’t worry, the wait is worth it.
 Whether you decide to go with a gravy flight served alongside your biscuit, or simply order your biscuit plain and top with jams of your choosing, you really cannot go wrong.
 Try the Half Breakfast special which includes a biscuit, a side, and 2 eggs for just 6 bucks.
 Not a bad deal.
-And, for those with food allergies, they conveniently offer a gluten-free/vegan biscuit (plus a vegan gravy), so you do not have to miss out on the fun!
+And, for those with food allergies, they conveniently offer a gluten-free/vegan biscuit (plus a tasty vegan gravy), so you do not have to miss out on the fun!

 Location: 733 Haywood Rd Asheville, NC 28806